nabeelvalley/SalaahTimesApp/README.md

 [X] Create server to handle JSON *times* requests from React App

-[ ] Build frontend with React fot the masjid listing
+[X] Build frontend with React fot the masjid listing

-[ ] Build frontend with React fot the Salaah times for a specific masjid
+[X] Build frontend with React fot the Salaah times for a specific masjid

+[X] Cache network requests with PWA

-[ ] Configure build and deploy pipeline
+[X] Configure build and deploy pipeline

-[ ] Use Redux to manage global state
+[X] Use Redux to manage global state

 [ ] Refactor to an **actual** db (or at least provide a plugin that can be modified easily at a later stage)